luqmanishere/wayper/README.md

 # wayper

-A wallpaper setter for wayland.
-A huge WIP.
+A wallpaper daemon for wayland.
+Huge WIP.
+Many, many bugs.

-It is usable, but there may be many bugs.

 ## Why

 Just a curious foray into the wayland protocol.

 Update 2024: I still don't understand much, especially when jumping back into this project after a year of absence.
+Update 2025: I found I broke a bunch of shit idk when, now i'm fixing all that functionality again...

 ## Features